dist-computing/cs107-FinalProject/index.md

 # Implementation

 ## Data structures
-The `AAD` class holds a scalar dual number and elementary functions required to perform algebra with dual numbers.
+The `AAD` class holds dual numbers and elementary functions required to perform algebra with dual numbers.
+The dual number class is `AADVariable` supporting scalar and vector inputs, and vector valued functions are supported by a `AADFunction` auxiliary type.

+Internal data structures include the `numpy.ndarray` data type and number types.

 ## Classes and method signatures
 ### The `AAD` dual number class